Technical Report : ContikiMAC vs X-MAC performance analysis: Star topologies without routing

 Third, the best results are obtained by the joint use of phase-lock and CCA-based collision avoidance.
 This allows \implem{X-MAC-CP} to further reduce the ETX compared to \implem{X-MAC-P} and perform similarly to \implem{ContikiMAC}.
 In the end, at the highest rate and density, the ETX has been reduced from 1.45 with \implem{X-MAC} down to 1.23 with \implem{X-MAC-CP}, slightly above \implem{ContikiMAC} which achieves an ETX of 1.18.

 Finally, it must be noted that \implem{ContikiMAC} and the X-MAC protocols differ in the way they achieve transmissions.
 This difference has an impact on the performance, especially at the highest transmission rates.
-The X-MAC protocols consider data-ACK as optional (see Section~\ref{sub:sec: contikix-mac}).
-Therefore, X-MAC considers a transmission sucessful as soon as the data frame has been sent.
-However, the data frame can still collide with another transmission.
-In this case, the upper layers need to schedule a re-transmission. \implem{ContikiMAC} works differently as it considers a transmission successful only when a data-ACK is received.
+The original X-MAC protocol consider data-ACK as optional (see Section~\ref{sub:sec: contikix-mac}).
+Therefore, even if data-ACK are used, X-MAC considers a transmission successful as soon as the data frame has been sent.
+However, in several situations, the data could not be delivered (cf Sec~\ref{sec:metrics}).
+In this case no data ACK is received and the upper layers need to schedule a re-transmission. \implem{ContikiMAC} acts differently as the repeated transmission of data packets is only interrupted once a data-ACK is received (or a collision detected).